NASA-PDS/registry/README.md

 # 🪐 NASA PDS Registry repository

+This repository is an umbrella for the PDS registry application.
+The application is composed of multiple sub-components, each of them managed in their own repository and integrated here:

+- registry-loader: tools to load PDD4 producs to the registry
+- opensearch: the famoua data store and search engine which performaces we praise.s
+- registry-sweepers: suite of script consolidating the PDS4 product descriptions in OpenSearch.
+- registry-api: the PDS Search API service.
+- registry-ref-data: some reference datsets that we use for our application integration tests.

+Users and administrator should use the documentation published on http://nasa-pds.github.io/registry

-This repository contains PDS registry application resources:
+This repository specifically contains these PDS registry application resources:

 - the source for the user/administrator documentation, see `docs` folder
-- docker compose script to start the full application with its required components, see https://github.com/NASA-PDS/registry/blob/main/docker/README.md for details.
-This also includes integration tests.
+- docker compose script to start/test the full application with its required components, see https://github.com/NASA-PDS/registry/blob/main/docker/README.md for details.
+This also includes integration tests (in `docker/postman`).
+The integration test datasets are maintained in NASA-PDS/registry-ref-data repository.

-Users and administrator should use the documentation published on http://nasa-pds.github.io/registry

 ## Code of Conduct